rlaker/Obsidian-for-Academia/Citations.md

-How I get citations from [[zotero]].
+How I get citations from [[Zotero]].
 There is another plugin, but this one is simpler as it just looks for a library.bib file.

 Again, this is made easier by using a template in the [[Citations]] settings.